thibaultyou/tradingview-alerts-processor/README.md

 - add / read / delete account (or FTX subaccount) configuration
 - open a Long / Short position (futures) or Buy / Sell a token (spot) in $US
 - close a position or a percentage of it
-- close a position and open another in the opposite direction
+- close a position and open another in the opposite direction (Futures only)
-- close a position while reducing on oversell / overbuy
+- close a position while reducing on oversell / overbuy (Futures only)
 - set a maximum budget
 - list account balances
 - list exchange markets